Healthy Homes Assessment Horokiwi

 Fines for Failing to Comply

-Since the 1st July of 2021, when a new or renewed contract is signed on a Horokiwi rental property, all Healthy Homes compliance tasks must be done inside of 90 days.
+As of 1st July 2021, if a new, renewed or varied tenancy is signed for a Horokiwi rental property, all Healthy Homes compliance items must be taken care of inside of 90 days.

-Inability to adhere to all of the Healthy Homes Standards by the end of the period of time expected can lead to a fine of up to $7200.
-Furthermore, if a present Healthy Homes Statement of Compliance isn’t included within an updated, renewed, or revised tenancy agreement, it could result in an additional fine or infringement fee.
+Failure to comply with each of Healthy Homes Standards by the end of the expected timeframe can result in a fine of up to $7200.
+In addition, if the existing Healthy Homes Statement of Compliance is not included in an updated, renewed, or revised tenancy contract, it could result in an additional fine or infringement fee.

-Every tenant is entitled to request details about the Healthy Homes Standard and how they relate to the property they reside in.
-If the property manager is unable to provide the necessary information within 21 days of getting the notice, the tenant may receive an infringement letter and be fined as high as $750.
+Every tenant is entitled to request details regarding the Healthy Homes Standard and how they relate to the home they live in.
+If the landlord or property manager is unable to provide the information requested within 21 days from receiving the request, they can receive an infringement notification and be fined as high as $750.

-Additionally, there is also a penalty approximately $900 for landlords or property managers providing a false or misleading Healthy Homes Statement of Compliance or any other information.
-The person who is responsible for this fine is the person who is listed on the tenancy agreement as the person who is leasing the property out It could also be the name of the landlord, or the property management company.
+Additionally, there is also a penalty as much as $900 for landlords and property managers providing a false or incorrect Healthy Homes Compliance Statement or information.
+The person liable for this fine is the person who is listed on the tenancy agreement as the person who is leasing the property out It could also be the name of the landlord as well as the property management company.

-It is crucial to note that landlords who manage multiple rental properties may face even higher fines for non-compliance.
-The harshest penalties are reserved for serious breaches.
-Landlords with six or more properties can be fined up to $50,000, and even as high as $100,000 in hearing claims.
+It is crucial to keep in mind that landlords who manage several rental properties can face greater penalties for non-compliance.
+The harshest penalties are reserved for the most serious breaches.
+Landlords with more than six properties could be fined up to $50,000, and as much as $100,000 in hearings.

-Around 1 in 3 households rent homes in New Zealand and Horokiwi, and research indicates that rental houses are likely to be colder, older and are not as effective heating and have lower quality than owner occupied properties.
+Around 1 in 3 households rent in New Zealand and Horokiwi, and research shows us that these rental homes are more likely to be colder, older and are not as efficient heating, and generally have lower quality than the homes of owners.

-Damp, mouldy and cold homes are associated with negative health outcomes, particularly diseases like colds and influenza, asthma, and cardiovascular conditions.
-Furthermore, people who reported at least four key housing quality problems frequently have less satisfaction in their lives and lower mental wellbeing.
+The damp, cold and mouldy homes are linked to negative well-being outcomes, particularly illnesses such as colds and flu, asthma and cardiovascular diseases.
+Additionally, those who reported at least four key issues with their housing often have less satisfaction in their lives and lower mental wellbeing.

-The Healthy Homes Standard is a list of the specific and minimum standards for heating, insulation Ventilation, Moisture ingress and Drainage, as well as Draught Control on Horokiwi rental properties.
+The Healthy Homes Standard is a list of the specific and minimum standards for heating, insulation Ventilation, Moisture ingress and Drainage, as well as Draught Stopping within Horokiwi rental properties.

-Start now and call about the Horokiwi Healthy Home assessment on your rental property right now.
+Contact us now to discuss having a Horokiwi Healthy Home assessment on your rental property today.

 healthy homes assessment compliance